Speaker Ryan opens door to delayed corporate tax cut

 Democrats have blasted the tax proposals as a give-away to corporations and the rich.

-Senate Republicans are still on track to release on Thursday their version of a bill to overhaul the nation’s tax code, a congressional source told Reuters.
-Axios had reported on Wednesday that the bill would be delayed.
+Asked if the corporate tax cut would be delayed by a year, Senator John Thune, a Republican member of the Senate Finance Committee, said that part of the tax plan was “still a work in progress.”
+Two other senators on the committee said as far as they knew there was no definite decision on a one-year delay.

-Financial markets are nervous about the potential outcome of lawmakers’ plans to cut corporate taxes.
+Financial markets are nervous about the potential outcome of lawmakers’ plans to cut corporate taxes, and whether Congress can pass the overhaul quickly.

-“Investors realize that the House tax plan is a preliminary one and don’t really expect it to pass.
-We haven’t even seen what the Senate version of the bill looks like,” said Brad McMillan, chief investment officer at Commonwealth Financial.

-“I think the market has already processed a lot of good news including strong earnings, and now some of the worries are taking over,” he said.
+“I do think there’s disappointment with Republicans kicking the tax bill around.
+And that’s why we’re seeing this meandering in stocks today.
+Some of the things leaking out are not encouraging.
+It causes pause, and money to stay on the sidelines,” said Bucky Hellwig, senior vice president at BB&T Wealth Management in Birmingham, Alabama.

 The latest version of the House Republicans’ tax bill would add $1.7 trillion to the federal budget deficit over 10 years, more than the $1.5 trillion they initially announced, according to the nonpartisan Congressional Budget Office, which tallies the costs of legislation.